 I am not a big, impersonal agency.
 I am Lenka.
 You send your texts directly to me and communicate only with me.
 I translate IT texts, user manuals, documentation, technical articles, books and much more.
 I also localize websites, software, eshops and mobile apps into Czech.
 I strive to submit high-quality translations on time because your good reputation, as well as mine, matters to me.

-I have been translating for five years and my clients are major international corporations, smaller IT companies as well as individual people.
+I have been translating for eight years and my clients are major international corporations, smaller IT companies as well as individual people.